neomessi/minut-example/local_modules/minut/README.md

 In your html it will output the swapped message:
     <div>~`data:message`~</div>

-This is also one way you pass data into your components:
+This is also one way you can pass data into your components:
     <div data-component="YourComponent" data-props='{ "userName": "~`data:userName`~" }'></div>

 That's it.
 Note these things were _omitted_ because it is the author's opinion they are better handled with components: